Kards: Development and release

 1939 Days was founded in 2015 by former CEO Ívar Kristjánsson and Project Lead Guðmundur Kristjánsson of CCP Games, best known for developing Eve Online, with Kards being their first project.

 At first, Kards started out as a cardboard prototype using real life cards and went into full production as an online CCG after receiving a $70,000 grant, making its first public appearance in March 2019.

 Over the course of its development, Kards received $100 million in endowments from venture funds, including the Chinese investing company Tencent, to support future updates and a mobile version of the game.

 Card artwork was sourced and licensed from World War II enlistment posters, propaganda art, and toy box art from the 1970s and 1980s, including box art of Airfix scale model kits famously painted by Roy Cross.
 Artwork is also commissioned from private artists as a last resort.
 Most of the commissioned art comes from David Pentland and Jarosław Wróbel.

 The game released on April 15, 2020, on PC with continued post-launch support in the form of expansions, timed-limited events, and hotfixes.

+Reception

+Kards received generally favorable reviews from critics, according to the review aggregation website Metacritic.